Build Vs Buy

 A £40,000 build with £6,000 annual maintenance costs £70,000 over five years.
 That is often comparable to the true cost of the SaaS alternative, except you own the result, the system fits your process exactly, and your customer records belong to you.

-The build vs buy decision framework should always compare total cost of ownership over five years, not sticker price against development quote.
+The build vs buy decision framework should always compare software total cost of ownership over five years, not sticker price against development quote.

 A Six-Question Decision Framework